Health Benefits of Mineral Water

 11. Boosts Athletic Performance

-12. Good for the Hair
+12. Mineral Water for Hair Wash

 You will get healthier and shinier hair, as reported in a Daily Mail newspaper article.
+So yes, mineral water is good for the hair.

 Why Others Dispute the Health Benefits